santiment/academy/src/docs/sangraphs/about/navigation/index.md

 Get help - lower right corner

 This is something you might be familiar with from our homepage or
-SANbase: The option to get help from the Santiment support team anytime:
+Sanbase: The option to get help from the Santiment support team anytime:

 ![](08_intercom.png)